❋

 Making has genuine therapeutic benefits – encouraging mindfulness, preserving memories, building community connections, and giving our hands something to do while our minds wander.

-No Pressure, Just Play
+No Pressure, Just Creation

 These workshops aren't about perfection.
 They're about process, conversation, connection, and creating something meaningful (even if it's a bit wonky).